 Protecting our natural environment is a key priority for Council.
 Littering and illegal dumping is often seen as a reflection of our social values and a stain on our environment.
 By working together we have the opportunity to protect our environment and strengthen our community, while limiting the drain on the public purse.

-Illegal dumping and littering is an issue in the Charters Towers region, particularly in the more regional parks, reserves and water ways contained within its vast area.
-The ‘Not in our back yard’ campaign appears to have been moderately successful; however, Council still spends 10’s of thousands of dollars on an issue not of its making.
+Illegal dumping and littering is an issue in the Charters Towers region, particularly in the more regional parks, reserves and water ways contained within its vast area and Council spends 10’s of thousands of dollars on an issue not of its making.

 Dumping creates a number of problems for our local area.
 Specifically it: